b-cancel/Flutter_MaterialSheetAndNavigationDrawer/README.md

 5. closeInstant() -> close the sheet instantly
 6. closeAnim() -> close the sheet with an animation

+<h3>My Limitations</h3>
+I was not Created To Have The Best Performance.
+Given the large quantity of options it might be best to modify the code to only include the options you need.

 <h3>How To Use Me</h3>

 ```